Category: Uncategorized

 Word Stress in Casual Sentences

-Return to Main Page Ar and OR Sounds: Casual Word Stress in Sentences Here we will practice the same sentences, but more casually.
+Return to Main Page Linking Vowel Sounds: Casual Word Stress in Sentences Here we will practice the same sentences, but more casually.
 When speaking this way, you will use less stress, pause less often and let the words flow together more.
-When you see “same,” this means that there are no extra points of…
+When you see “same,” this means that there are no extra points of casual…